 Students who have successfully completed this subject should be able to:

-- Design a large ensemble of related buildings with appreciation of the social, historical, environmental and cultural contexts of the site;
+- Design a large building with an appreciation of the social, historical, environmental and cultural contexts of the site;

-- Demonstrate a high‐level representational and compositional skills, and generate and present ideas in digital, analogue and other formats;
+- Demonstrate a high‐level of representational and compositional skill, and generate and present ideas in digital, analogue and other formats;

-- Engage with and contribution to studio culture;
+- Engage with and contribute to studio culture.

 Students completing this subject will have developed the following generic skills:

 - Ability to generate and iteratively test design ideas;

 - Ability to work with different design methodologies;